mamcer/mamcer.github.io/_posts/2018-05-17-i-finished-diablo-2-hell.md

 ### Equipment

 Nothing fancy here.
 Even since middle nightmare difficulty I started to focus on magic find it seems I didn’t have enough luck.
 I found a couple of interesting items but it could had been a lot better.
-I didn't found [homunculus](http://classic.battle.net/diablo2exp/items/normal/unecromancer.shtml) for example :( I really like the necromancer shrunken heads.
+I didn't found [Homunculus](http://classic.battle.net/diablo2exp/items/normal/unecromancer.shtml) for example :( I really like the necromancer shrunken heads.
 All my final items were a collection of normal, exceptional and a couple of unique.
-I have only found the [Trang-Oul's Claws](http://classic.battle.net/diablo2exp/items/sets/sets7.shtml#trangouls), the wand was bought in act 2 nightmare difficulty because of the bonus in my skills.
+I have only found the [Trang-Oul's Claws](http://classic.battle.net/diablo2exp/items/sets/sets7.shtml#trangouls) from the necromancer set, I bought the wand in act 2 nightmare difficulty because of the bonus in my skills.

 ![Items 01](../img/2018-05-17-i-finished-diablo-2-hell/Screenshot238.jpg)